 4. Keep coats and jackets nearby

 If you tend you put valuables in your coat or jacket pockets don’t then throw it over the back of a chair or hang it somewhere out of sight.
-Keep it close.
+Always keep your valuables close.

 5. Don’t leave your phone or purse on a table top